Atlantic Canada

 Comprised of Newfoundland and Labrador and the Maritime Provinces of Nova Scotia, New Brunswick and Prince Edward Island, Canada’s Atlantic provinces speak of jagged coastlines, ancient settlements and barely explored wilderness.

-To the north, Newfoundland & Labrador’s historic charms are considerable yet astonishingly the province rarely seems crowded, even among the restaurants and bars of St John’s.
+To the north, Newfoundland & Labrador’s charms are considerable yet astonishingly the province rarely seems crowded.
 Particularly enchanting are isolated outposts like the old port of Twillingate and unforgettable Fogo Island, both of which attract icebergs by the score from April to June.
 The province is also home to some of Canada’s highest mountains, jaw-dropping national parks, a spectacular shoreline and a forested hinterland teeming with wildlife.

 -